An Operational Framework for Nonclassicality in Quantum Communication Networks: Methods

 The quantity $\kappa^{\Net}(\Pbf)$ is the minimum total number of bits that the classical network must communicate to simulate the nonclassical behavior $\Pbf$ with zero error.
 Note that the constraint in Eq.~\eqref{eq:reference_sig_dim} requires that the signaling dimension along each edge is nondecreasing with respect to the reference communication vector $\dv$.
-Therefore a nonclassical behavior $\Pbf\not \in \Cbb^{\Net(\sigarb{\XNet}{\vec{d}}{\YNet})}$ demonstrates an increase in the classical simulation cost $\kappa^{\Net}(\Pbf)$.
-More generally, quantum nonclassicality demonstrates an explicit advantage in which classical networks require more communication to generate the same behaviors.
-We refer to Section~\ref{section:quantifying-certifying-nonclassicality} for more details on how to evaluate $\kappa^{Net}(\Pbf)$.
+Therefore a nonclassical behavior $\Pbf\not \in \Cbb^{\Net(\sigarb{\XNet}{\vec{d}}{\YNet})}$ implies an increase to the classical simulation cost $\kappa^{\Net}(\Pbf)$.
+More generally, quantum nonclassicality demonstrates an explicit communication advantage in which classical networks require more communication to generate the same behaviors.
+More details on how to evaluate $\kappa^{\Net}(\Pbf)$ are found in Section~\ref{section:quantifying-certifying-nonclassicality}.